The Vicious Cycle Of Hurt People Hurting Others - aifc

 3. Perception of others

-The bible shows that change not only possible but essential to enable the Christian to remain and grow in God’s Will.
+The bible shows that change is not only possible but essential to enable the Christian to remain and grow in God’s Will.

 • Romans 12:2 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”